gmoraesalvarez/supersimple-web-ide/README.md

 My own ide for pretty much any project, including itself.
 Going to be updating as needed.

-Made with CodeMirror.
-Updated with itself.
+Made with Monaco now.
+Updated through itself.

-Requires a codemirror source copy to root folder of the ide (I will provide it someday); javascript enabled browser somewhat recent, and PHP, say, 5.0.
+Requires a monaco distribution copy to the root folder of the ide (I will provide it someday); javascript enabled browser somewhat recent, and PHP, say, 5.0.

-No security yet.
+Some security implemented.
 Feel free to implement your own.
-I recommend .htaccess for apache servers.
-No file or folder move, rename.
-Might someday do it, but for now use FTP, SMB or whatever does it.
+No file or folder move.
+Can delete and rename files and folders.

 Features:

-- browse and create files and folders
+- browse, rename, delete and create files and folders
 - upload files (one at a time right now)
 - syntax highlighting
-- themes
 - font sizing